 "I was poisoned by strychnine, not coffee.
 While it's fair to say I've puked every time I've tried to drink it, I still, believe it or not, like the smell of it."
 Ginger responded by pulling Sam into a hug and asking him if he'd like a cup of tea.

-Sam was finishing the drink Ginger had made him when Toby peered, for the fifth time that morning, around his door.
+Sam was finishing the drink when Toby peered, for the fifth time that morning, around his door.
 "How you doing?"

 "I'm doing okay.
 How are you doing?"
 Sam put his glasses onto the desk and smiled up at Toby.
 "It's okay.
-I'm okay.
 You don't need to keep hovering."

 "Okay," Sam sat back in his chair.
 "So what's your assessment?"